corona-warn-app/cwa-server/docs/SUBMISSION.md

 ## Field Derivations

-Starting with version 1.5 the mobile clients stops sending transmission risk level (TRL) values but includes a new field that is used to describe the infectiousness of a person called 'days since onset of symptoms' (DSOS).
-To ensure backward compatibility with older clients when distriuting keys submitted by newer clients, the server has to derive the missing TRL field from the DSOS value using a mapping maintained in the application configuration.
-Similarily, to ensure forward compatibility when distributing keys submitted by older clients ( version 1.4 or less), the server will derive the DSOS from TRL using a reversed internal mapping.
+Starting with version 1.5 the mobile client stops sending transmission risk level (TRL) values but includes a new field that is used to describe the infectiousness of a person called 'days since onset of symptoms' (DSOS).
+To ensure backward compatibility with older clients when distributing keys submitted by newer clients, the server has to derive the missing TRL field from the DSOS value using a mapping maintained in the application configuration.
+Similarly, to ensure forward compatibility when distributing keys submitted by older clients ( version 1.4 or less), the server will derive the DSOS from TRL using a reversed internal mapping.

 ## Diagnosis keys padding